Covariant operator formalism for higher derivative systems: Vector spin-$0$ dual model as a prelude to generalized QED$_4$: Abstract

 \section{Abstract}

 In this work we extend the Kugo-Ojima-Nakanishi covariant operator formalism to quantize two higher derivative systems, considering their extended phase space structures.
 More specifically, the one describing spin-$0$ particles by a vector field and the generalized electrodynamics.
 We investigate the commutator structure of these theories and present the definition of their physical Hilbert subspaces.
-Remarkably, the correspondence principle demands a higher derivative structure for the auxiliary field Lagrangian.
-The first model presents a reducible gauge symmetry implying the necessity of two sets of auxiliary fields.
+The first model presents a reducible gauge symmetry, implying the necessity of two sets of auxiliary fields.
 The massless limit is also carefully analyzed.
-For the case of the generalized QED$_4$, we derive a set of suitable definitions for the physical Hilbert subspace to eliminate contributions from spurious modes and the problematic negative norm transverse excitations.
-However, preliminary discussions on the interacting regime are also developed to show that, in this case, the states with transverse ghost modes can be produced from ghost-free initial ones, meaning that they cannot be decoupled.
-Additionally, we reveal the very source of renormalization improvements in these kinds of theories and also establish a suitable specific interacting model compatible with a time-invariant positive norm subspace.
+After this prelude, the generalized QED$_4$ can be investigated with such machinery.
+Regarding the interacting regime, the positive norm subspace is no longer time invariant, since the interaction can create negative norm states from an initially ghost-free one.
+Then, we furnish an alternative description of the situation by analyzing a set of spectral representations highlighting the lack of positivity associated with the well-known ultraviolet improvement.
+Finally, based on these efforts and also on recent discussions about Lee-Wick like models, we prove that it is possible to establish a specific higher derivative interacting model compatible with establishing a time-invariant positive norm subspace.